-Introduction: the roles of Department for Business Innovation and Skills (BIS) formerly Business Enterprise and Regulatory Reform (BERR) and Her Majesty’s Revenue and Customs (HMRC)
+Introduction: the roles of Department for International Trade (DIT) and Her Majesty’s Revenue and Customs (HMRC)

-BIS is the lead government department in the UK on ADD/CD matters.
+DIT is the lead government department in the UK on ADD/CD matters.
 They are the policy ‘owners’ and take the lead in EU negotiations in Brussels on new legislation (for example, new ADD measures), trade policy issues and liaison with industry and the European Commission.
 DIT will take over the EU Comission role after the UK leave the EU.
-More information can be found on their website at http://www.berr.gov.uk/europeandtrade/key-trade-issues/anti-dumping-subs…
+More information can be found on their website at https://www.gov.uk/government/organisations/department-for-international-trade

-Within HMRC, the Customs Duty Liability Team (Imports/Exports) is responsible for implementing ADD/CD measures and collecting any duties that are due.
+Within HMRC, the Customs Duty Liability Team is responsible for implementing ADD/CD measures and collecting any duties that are due.
 Law Enforcement are responsible investigating fraud and where necessary, taking criminal proceedings.
 The UofE and RIS are responsible for operational enforcement.

 A list of the most recent measures can be found on the HMRC Internet site.